Code Interpreter

 The CodeInterpreterTool

 enables CrewAI agents to execute Python 3 code that they generate autonomously.
-The code is run in a secure, isolated Docker container, ensuring safety regardless of the content.
 This functionality is particularly valuable as it allows agents to create code, execute it, obtain the results, and utilize that information to inform subsequent decisions and actions.

 Installation